research programme

 • admissibility metrics,

-• local/global admissibility relations,
+• local and global admissibility relations,

 • sheaf theory,